Bedrock-OSS/bedrock-wiki/docs/world-generation/biomes.md

 The oceans are prevalently split by normal and deep depths with about equal weight.
 Scattered islands can generate inside the ocean region.
 By default, there are ten ocean biomes in total: one for each combination of the five temperatures and two depths.
 Ocean biomes do not have to actually generate as aquatic biomes; they can be land.
 Furthermore, oceans can contain land sub-biomes.
 Plains, Forests, and Beaches, for example, are not exclusive to oceans but can generate as a part of ocean islands, themselves contained within the ocean regions.

 > Ocean weighting behaves differently from other distributions.
 Seemingly, oceans weren’t intended to compete for space: vanilla biomes have exclusively one ocean biome for each depth-climate combination.
 Competing oceans of similar weights are separated on a very small scale: approximately several blocks across each instance.
 A greater difference in weights does more cleanly separate competing biomes, but the lesser-weighted biome will still only generate in very small clumps.
-Generally, it is wiser to use [surface adjusments](#surface-adjustments) or [features](#features) to transform oceans.
+Generally, it is wiser to use [surface adjustments](#surface-adjustments) or [features](#features) to transform oceans.

 > If all oceans are set not to generate via [de-weighting](#climates), the game falls back to Frozen Ocean and Deep Frozen Ocean.
 Because of this fallback, the addition of a custom biome may be the only way to remove all the vanilla ocean biomes